 - As an article-based master's thesis consisting of an extended summary and an article manuscript

 The choice of thesis format is determined in collaboration with the supervisor.

-Detailed guidelines for the master's thesis are available on the semester page.
-Students on the subject are obliged to familiarize themselves with relevant guidelines.
+The requirements for the content and format of the master’s thesis are defined in separate guidelines.
+Students on the subject are obliged to familiarize themselves with the guidelines.

 Assessment and grading

 The examination committee consist of two examiners, at least one of whom must be an external examiner.
 The candidate’s supervisor cannot be one of these persons.
+The Master's Thesis is assessed against the criteria defined in the assessment guidelines.
 The examination committee must reach a consensus regarding the grade.
 In the case of disagreement, a new examination committee should be appointed.